Course - Marine Technology - Propulsion Systems, Safety and Environment - TMR4335

 If there is a re-sit examination, the examination form may change from the written exam to the oral exam.
 For a retake of an examination, all assessments during the course must be re-taken.

 TEP4110 Fluid Mechanics, TEP4120 - Engineering Thermodynamics 1, TFY4104 Physics, TMR4245 Statistics.

-To be announced at the start of the semester.
-(Chapters from textbook, lecture notes).
+To be announced at the start of the semester (Chapters from the textbook, lecture notes/compendium).

 Credits: 7.5 SP